 Probably the most significant shakeup is taking place at the teams McLaren and Mercedes-AMG.

-Lewis Hamilton, who has been groomed for the world of motorsport by McLaren since the age of 13, is seeking a new challenge by racing for Mercedes-AMG in 2013.
+Lewis Hamilton, who has been groomed for the world of motorsport by McLaren since the age of 13, is seeking a new challenge by racing for Mercedes-AMG

 In his former seat will be ex-Sauber driver Sergio Perez, the young Mexican affectionately known as Checo.